-|1||Because you can visit San Francesco del Deserto and its monastery guided by the deep knowledge of one of the Franciscan friars who still live there today.|
+|1||Visit San Francesco del Deserto and its monastery guided by one of the Franciscan friars who still live there today.|

-|2||Because the island is not reachable by normal public transport and this is the the only return transport service that connects it to the nearby island of Burano|
+|2||Arrive at the island, not reached by public transport, with the only return transport that connects it to nearby Burano.|

-|3||You will enjoy the peace and serene atmosphere of this ancient island which was chosen by St. Francis of Assisi as a place of spiritual retreat.|
+|3||Savor the peace and tranquility of this ancient island, chosen by Saint Francis of Assisi as a place of spiritual retreat.|

 - € 0.00

-This tour has been already booked by 47 people
+This tour has been already booked by 244 people

-From 1 April to 31 October and 7 November 2020Departure point:
+From 1 April to 31 October 2022Departure point:

-The guided tour is kindly offered by the Franciscan friars of the monastery of San Francesco del Deserto.
+- The guided tour is kindly offered by the Franciscan friars of the monastery of San Francesco del Deserto.
 Those who wish can give a small contribution on site.

-The guided tour is only in Italian language.
+- The guided tour is only in Italian language.
 Flyers in English, French and German will be available on site.

 In exceptional cases and/or reasons of force majeure (i.e. acts of nature, strikes, exceptional closures,serious unexpected events or health problems experienced by the person in charge with the service after which it is really impossible to find a substitute) the service you booked might be cancelled.
 If this should happen, you will be informed as soon as possible and, according to the type of service you booked, you will have the possibility to choose between postponing the service on the first date available or receiving a total refund of the price paid, if the cancellation policy of the service itself allows a refund.